ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-edward-hallock-1819.md

 > “his loss seems irreparable”

-{{% table "/static/data/census-data.csv" "census-edward" "year,type,town,name,age,birthplace,occupation,industry" "*United States Federal Census* and *New York, U.S., State Census*, ancestry.com" "firstname" "=" "Edward" %}}
+{{% autotable "/static/data/census-data.csv" "census-edward" "year-i,type,town,name,age-i,birthplace,occupation,industry" "United States Federal Census and New York, U.S., State Census, ancestry.com." "firstname" "=" "Edward" /%}}

 That Edward was born in Smithtown NY is corroborated by two sources explored further below: Edward's marriage registration to Hannah in Caroline, and his obituary in the notes of Brookton Congregational Church.
 The 1875 New York State census only specifies Long Island as his birthplace.
 Generally speaking, whenever Smithtown is referenced in relation to the Mills, it is quite likely referring specifically to [Mills Pond]({{% relref "smithtown" %}}).